Glossary TermApril 20, 2024

 • A tiny 2% drop wipes you out

 Pro tip: This is why high leverage is dangerous.
 Bitcoin moves 2% in its sleep.
-You can get liquidated in minutes.
+You can be liquidated within minutes.

 Real-World Liquidation Examples